 You have to make sure that the eggplants used to make this jam are not bitter.
 This is probably the most important thing in this recipe.
 My mother taught me to always taste the eggplants prior to buying them, and it goes like this:

-- Ask the local grocery shop owner if they have “makdoos” which is the Arabic name for mini eggplants.
+- Ask your local Middle Eastern grocer if they have “makdoos” available, which is the Arabic name for mini eggplants.

 - Ask if they’re bitter.
 His answer will be that they’re sweet, and you can even taste them.

 - Use your hands to break one in half, and taste a small piece of the raw eggplant from the middle.
-All of them will have a slightly bitter taste, but if it’s not too obvious then you’re good to go.
-If they’re bitter, leave them.
+All of them will have a slightly bitter taste, but if it’s not too bitter then you’re good to go.
+If they’re really bitter, don’t buy them.

 Now, what if you already bought the eggplants, and they’re a bit bitter?

 Soak the eggplants in water and leave them overnight.
-Change the water every 3 hours or whenever is possible.
+Change the water every 3 hours or as frequently as possible.

 Before you start, you should be aware that this recipe takes 3 days to make.
 The reason is that if you cook the jam at once, the eggplants will be too soft and will turn into mush.
 Instead, we cook the eggplants in 3 stages and end up with candied eggplants in a spiced thick syrup.